 Offer a competitive salary

 Even in an uncertain economy, candidates for software development roles expect to be offered an attractive salary.
-The Robert Half Technology 2020 Salary Guide states that the median starting salary for a software developer is $120,750.
+The Robert Half Technology 2020 Salary Guide reports that the median starting salary for a software developer is $120,750.
 (Location of the role can push that figure up or down.
 Use our Salary Calculator to find out what candidates might expect in your market.)

 Team up with a recruitment specialist